 Although parents play a crucial role in establishing these structures, ultimately the child getting married has to take the lead in communicating the family’s point of view to his or her prospective spouse.
-With goodwill, such discussions become just one part of the natural process by which the couple begin to define the roles of their life together.
+With goodwill, such discussions can become just one part of the natural process by which the couple begin to define the roles of their future life together.

 “This should be an exercise in mutual discovery,” Dubin says.
 “What does the couple want out of life?
 Do they want to have children?
 Do they both intend to keep working, or will one of them stay home?
 The degree to which the family’s money should and shouldn’t figure into their plans is all just part of that.”

 Still, such weighty discussions can be difficult to initiate, and parents should resist the temptation to get heavily involved at this stage for fear of undermining the bond of trust the couple must build on their own.
 Even if parents have reason to mistrust a prospective spouse, they should be careful not to overstep their bounds, says Dubin.
 “Ask your daughter what she knows about her partner,” Dubin suggests.
 “Empower her.
 Share your concerns and let her know you will help her in any way you can, but let her be the driver.”

-For an added layer of protection, there are long-term trusts.1 There’s a larger trend in the past 20 years of creatively using trusts to encourage financial responsibility, says Steven Lavner, of the National Wealth Planning Strategies Group at Bank of America Private Bank.
+For an added layer of protection, there are long-term trusts.1 There’s a larger trend in the past 20 years of creatively using trusts to encourage financial responsibility, says Steven Lavner, of the National Wealth Planning Strategies Group of Bank of America Private Bank.
 Whereas a traditional trust may distribute wealth when a child reaches a generic milestone (age 30, for example), some trusts are tailored to distribute funds at more value-driven milestones, such as earning an advanced degree or buying a first home.